 - If real-time data is important in your business, link your site to a database for automatic updates.

-- Offering a useful service which is unavailable elsewhere will always encourage repeat visits.
+- What is the unique selling point that makes your business better than the competition?
+Offering a useful service which is unavailable elsewhere will always encourage repeat visits.

-- For example, you can provide tips, FAQs and local contact details.
+- Use the site to offer improved after-sales support.
+For example, you can provide tips, FAQs and local contact details.

 Give customers a number of ways to contact you